stockyard/stockyard.github.io/_posts/2015-12-15-On-Russias-crisis.md

 ![monthly inflation](http://i.imgur.com/whLPy9b.png)

-One of the obvious measures to fight inflation is to limit the money supply.
-And of the easiest measures for banks to obtain additional money, is a [repurchase agreement](https://en.wikipedia.org/wiki/Repurchase_agreement).
+One of the obvious measures to fight the inflation is to limit the money supply.
+And one of the easiest measures for banks to obtain additional money, is a [repurchase agreement](https://en.wikipedia.org/wiki/Repurchase_agreement).
 Now, let's take a look how the Repo limits have changed throughout year 2015:

 ![repo limits](http://i.imgur.com/gfZqGd5.png)